Ayush021-Dev/Anti_Drone_Public/README.md

 # Arjuna-Timby
-Arjuna is the python script that uses a camera to track your hand and arduino based laser turret (aka Timby) will follow your hand with high accuracy.
+Arjuna is the python script that uses a camera to track your hand and arduino based laser turret (aka Timby) will follow dronw with high accuracy.
 made this as a college project in a short deadline and I am too lazy to rewrite the code to make it readable : ) sorry
 - open Arjuna.py and put Angles.py in the same folder as Arjuna.py
 - make sure to install opencv, cvzone, mediapipe, numpy and serial libraries